gpuweb/gpuweb/design/BufferOperations.md

 ### Side effects between mapped memory regions

 What happens when `WebGPUMappedMemory` object's region in the buffer overlap?
 Are write from one visiable from the other?
+If they are, maybe `WebGPUMappedMemory.getPointer` should return an `ArrayBufferView` instead.

 ### Interactions with workers